 Special Events: Event Management

 The intern will help conduct special events and assist with archiving digital and film photography of such events.
 He or she will compile a presentation album of file photographs, including creative and logistical details of recent events.
-The intern will also catalogue event records by collecting and organizing invitation and menu card samples, examples of calligraphy styles, event photographs, linen samples, and design layouts.
-Spring 2014 graduates with a relevant bachelor's degree and current graduate students enrolled in a program such as arts administration, event management, tourism administration, or hotel management are invited to apply.
+The intern will also catalog event records by collecting and organizing invitation and menu card samples, examples of calligraphy styles, event photographs, linen samples, and design layouts.
+Spring 2015 graduates with a relevant bachelor's degree and current graduate students enrolled in a program such as arts administration, event management, tourism administration, or hotel management are invited to apply.
 Basic knowledge of Photoshop or other photo editing software is preferred.

 Department of Academic Programs